In primary liver cancer the cancer starts in the liver. In secondary liver cancer, the cancer spreads from another part of the body to the liver.

 - Assess the stage of the cancer.
 That is, how much of the liver is affected and whether the cancer has spread to other parts of the body.

 - Assess the state of your liver function and your general health.

 Therefore, a range of tests is usually needed.
 Tests may include:

-- Scans such as ultrasound scan, CT scan or MRI scan.
+- Scans such as an ultrasound scan, a computerised tomography (CT) scan or a magnetic resonance imaging (MRI) scan.
 These can help to show the exact location and extent of the cancer.

 - A liver biopsy.
 This is usually done to confirm the type of cancer.
 A biopsy is a procedure in which a small sample of tissue is removed from a part of the body.
 The sample is then examined under the microscope to look for abnormal cells.

 - Blood tests help to assess the liver function and your general health.